 If your spouse, partner, or ex has filed a domestic violence charge against you, it’s important that you act fast.
 Retaining a lawyer is not an admission of guilt, but it is a smart move to prevent you from losing your right to see your children or enter your own home.
 At The Gorman Law Firm, we represent clients who have been accused of domestic abuse and violence.
-For more information, contact Scott Gorman, a leading Hackensack domestic violence lawyer, today.
+For more information, contact Scott Gorman, a leading Essex County domestic violence lawyer, today.

 Published in Categories: Domestic Violence